 The generational resemblance is particularly strong among the ladies of the princely house of Monaco.

 The starring lady of the moment is the lovely Charlotte Casiraghi.
-Although not a princess, she is in the line of succession to the princely title in Monaco.
-Born in 1986, Charlotte’s life was touched by tragedy when her father, Stefano Casiraghi, was killed in boat racing accident—she was only four.
+Although not a princess, she is in the line of succession to the princely title in Monaco as the daughter of Princess Caroline.
+Born in 1986, Charlotte’s life was touched by tragedy when her father, Stefano Casiraghi, was killed in a boat racing accident—she was only four.
 Her mother tried to shelter her from the media, but since she was a teenager, she has been a favorite target of the paparazzi.
 She is one of the elite of young European aristocrats.
-As if it wasn't enough to have a princess for a mom, Charlotte's maternal grandparents gave her her own island.
-So far, though, the press has found nothing scandalous in her behavior.
-Charlotte is active as a show-jumping equestrienne and as a fashion magazine editor.
-In 2009, she even launched her own fashion magazine, Ever Manifesto.
-(Update: Charlotte is now a mother of two boys, Raphael Elmaleh, born in 2013, and Balthazar Rassam, born in 2018.
-In 2019, she married Balthazar's father, Dimitri Rassam.)

-Scandal was the theme of Caroline’s grandmother, Princess Charlotte's life.
+Scandal was the theme of Caroline’s grandmother Princess Charlotte's life.
 Like Caroline, Charlotte was the heir to Monaco.
 Charlotte was the only child of Prince Albert I, but like the current Prince Albert, he had his child illegitimately, too.
-(The current prince has two acknowledged illegitimate children: an American girl named Jazmin Grace Grimaldi and a Togolese boy named Alexandre Grimaldi-Coste.)
+(The current prince has two acknowledged illegitimate children: an daughter named Jazmin Grace Grimaldi and a son named Alexandre Grimaldi-Coste.)
 When it became clear that her father would have no legitimate children, the fate of Monaco was in the balance.
 Without an heir, Monaco would cease to be independent and would become part of France.
 So, Charlotte’s father officially adopted her and made her a Princess of Monaco.
 He married her off to a French count.
 Together, they had two children, including Caroline’s father, Prince Rainier.
 After ten years, Charlotte ran off with her Italian lover and later divorced the count.
 Charlotte apparently had no desire to become the head of her own country and, when Rainier was 21, she renounced her right to the throne.
 Then, she went to college and became active in social work.
 Perhaps taking a note from her daughter-in-law’s movie, “To Catch a Thief,” which was filmed in Monaco, Princess Charlotte showed up at Rainier and Grace’s wedding on the arm of her latest lover, a jewel thief who had been France’s public enemy number one.

-1. Alexandre is not Togolese.
+Alexandre is not Togolese.
 He's a French national.

 ReplyDelete